 Works produced by employees of the U.S. Government as part of their official duties are not copyrighted within the U.S. The content of this document is not copyrighted.

-Tyndall, John C.; Schulte-Moore, Lisa A.; Niemi, Jarad; Helmers, Matthew J.; Liebman, Matthew Z.; Arbuckle, J. Gordon Jr.; James, David E.; Kalka, Randall K.; O'Neal, Matthew E.; Tomer, Mark D.; Asbjornsen, Heidi; Drobney, Pauline; Neal, Jeri; Van Ryswyk, Gary; and Witte, Christopher C., "Prairie strips improve biodiversity and the delivery of multiple ecosystem services from corn–soybean croplands" (2017).
+Schulte-Moore, Lisa A.; Niemi, Jarad; Helmers, Matthew J.; Liebman, Matthew Z.; Arbuckle, J. Gordon Jr.; James, David E.; Kolka, Randall K.; O'Neal, Matthew E.; Tomer, Mark D.; Tyndall, John C.; Asbjornsen, Heidi; Drobney, Pauline; Neal, Jeri; Van Ryswyk, Gary; and Witte, Christopher C., "Prairie strips improve biodiversity and the delivery of multiple ecosystem services from corn–soybean croplands" (2017).
 Natural Resource Ecology and Management Publications.
 247.

 Agricultural and Resource Economics Commons, Agricultural Science Commons, Climate Commons, Environmental Studies Commons, Longitudinal Data Analysis and Time Series Commons, Natural Resources Management and Policy Commons, Soil Science Commons